vtneil/pyserialmonitor/README.md

-# PySerialMonitor
+# Python-SerialMonitor

-**PySerialMonitor** is a Python-based TUI (Text User Interface) Serial Monitor application designed for interacting with serial devices (e.g., microcontrollers like Teensy, Arduino) in a clean, keyboard-driven terminal interface.
+**Python-SerialMonitor** is a Python-based TUI (Text User Interface) Serial Monitor application designed for interacting with serial devices (e.g., microcontrollers like Teensy, Arduino) in a clean, keyboard-driven terminal interface.

 With Python **Textual** framework, you can even use mouse!